Car accident attorney agencies in Utah

 What Compensation Can You Recover?

-Victims of car accidents are able to recover two main types of damages, i.e., non-economic & economic (and rarely, punitive).
+After an accident, you can recover two main types of damages, i.e non-economic and economic (and rarely, punitive).

 • Economic Damages: Medical expenses, lost wages, replacements or repairs for property damage, and loss of earning capacity.